 Consult the website of the Controller's Office for information.
 The university encourages faculty to pursue endeavors that will enhance their professional development and benefit university programs.
-For details on travel-related business expenses and travel reporting procedures, refer to Consult Policy 1070 "Global Travel Policy".
+For details on travel-related business expenses and travel reporting procedures, refer to Controller's Office Procedures 20335A: Travel Overview.
+Consult Policy 1070 "Global Travel Policy".
 The university strongly encourages all members of the university community who are contemplating travel abroad for education, research, or other purposes to plan well in advance and to take precautions to ensure a safe trip.